Program overview

 Graduates of the Film and Television Production program can pursue a variety of exciting career paths in Canada, including:

-- Director: Responsible for the creative vision of a film or television show, guiding actors and crew to achieve the desired outcome.
+• Director: Responsible for the creative vision of a film or television show, guiding actors and crew to bring the script to life.

-- Editor: Assemble and refine footage to create a cohesive final product, working closely with directors to achieve their vision.
+• Editor: Assemble and refine footage to create a cohesive final product, working closely with directors to achieve the desired narrative flow.

-These roles are just a few examples of the diverse opportunities available to graduates, who are well-prepared to enter the dynamic film and television industry.
+These roles are just a few examples of the diverse opportunities available to graduates, who are well-equipped to enter the competitive film and television industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.